endoflife-date/endoflife.date/products/hashicorp-vault.md

 ## Maintenance Levels

-- **Standard Maintenance** includes new features, bug fixes, and security patches.
+- **Standard Maintenance** includes new features, bug fixes, and security patches to the latest minor version.
-- **Extended Maintenance** (only availble for LTS releases for Vault Enterprise customers) only includes patches for bugs that may cause outages and critical vulnerabilities and exposures (CVEs).
+- **Extended Maintenance** (only available for LTS releases for Vault Enterprise customers) only includes patches for bugs that may cause outages and critical vulnerabilities and exposures (CVEs).

 ## Versioning and Release Cadence